Larry O'Brien

-Lawrence Francis O'Brien Jr. (July 7, 1917 – September 28, 1990) was an American politician and basketball commissioner.
+Lawrence Francis O'Brien Jr. (July 7, 1917 – September 28, 1990) was an American politician and commissioner of the National Basketball Association (NBA) from 1975 to 1984.
 He was one of the United States Democratic Party's leading electoral strategists for more than two decades.
 He was Postmaster General in the cabinet of President Lyndon Johnson and chair of the Democratic National Committee.
-He also was commissioner of the National Basketball Association from 1975 to 1984.
 The NBA Championship Trophy is named after him.

 O'Brien, son of Irish immigrants, was born in Springfield, Massachusetts.
 When he was not working in politics, O'Brien managed his family's real estate and worked in public relations.

 Early life and politics

 O'Brien was born on July 7, 1917, in Springfield, Massachusetts.
 He learned about politics at a young age.
 His father, a local leader of the Democratic Party, recruited him at 11 years old to serve locally as a volunteer in the 1928 presidential campaign of Al Smith.
 O'Brien became a passionate Democrat.
 He earned a bachelor's degree in law in 1942 at the Northeastern University – Springfield Division, now known as the Western New England University School of Law.
 O'Brien was married to the former Elva Brassard in 1945.
 They had one son, Lawrence F. O'Brien III, who became a lobbyist.